Neurotechnology-at-ETH-Zurich/multiarea_bundle_project/Cellexplorer_JRadded-main/README.md

+This is the CellExplorer version we use, which includes JRCLUST compatibility.
+CellExplorer was originally developed by Peter Petersen et al.

 # CellExplorer
 CellExplorer is a graphical user interface (GUI) and standardized pipeline for exploring and characterizing single cells acquired with extracellular electrodes.
 Visit [CellExplorer.org](https://cellexplorer.org/) to learn more about features, installation instructions, tutorials and general documentation.